Located in the Trafford Centre at Manchester is te Legoland Discovery Centre.

 After entering you are given a quick “this is the Lego factory” talk where the kids picked up a certificate (though LDC note, this ‘show’ gives the impression that the kids receive the LDC bricks that are created and were disappointed in just a printed ‘certificate’).

-The Legoland Discovery Centre estimate that most people spend 2-3 hours there.
+The Legoland Discovery Centre estimates that most people spend 2-3 hours there.
 We spent a bit more, but I think it will depend on how much your kids like Lego and the attractions there.

 Whilst older kids with younger siblings can find some things to do, we would say that the Legoland Discovery Centre is targeted to ages 10 and below.